IremSl/itsc_autonomous/Weekly Assignment-2/README.md

 ---
 This repository contains C++ code examples and explanations for various topics related to variables, pointers, and modern C++ keywords.
 The topics include variable sizes, pointer sizes, numeric limits, and the use of `auto`, `const`, and `constexpr` keywords.The code snippets in this repository cover:

+- **Sizes of Variables**:Understanding the size of variables for different types.
-- **Pointer Sizes**: Understanding the size of pointers for different types.
+- **Sizes of Pointers**: Understanding the size of pointers for different types.
 - **Numeric Limits**: Exploring the lower and upper bounds of various numeric types.
 - **Auto Keyword**: Demonstrating the usage of the `auto` keyword for type inference.
 - **Const and Constexpr Keywords**: Explaining how `const` and `constexpr` are used to define constant variables and optimize compile-time computation.